rubo77/AutoIndex/README.md

 Then, point your browser to the `index.php` file in that folder.
 The first time you do this, it will take you to a configuration page.
 To use all the default values, just click the button at the bottom, or customize it however you want.

+# Webserver

-# serve a minimal PHP server on Port 3000
+## Serve a minimal PHP server on Port 3000

     php -S localhost:3000

+## Or use Docker to create a container with apache and PHP:

+    docker-compose up -d

 # Image thumbnail orientation